Main Library

 The Role of RCM in Health Equity

-November 25, 2022Leigh Poland RHIA, CCS, VPHealthcare IT TodayRevenue Cycle Management,Social Determinants of Health (SDOH)
+November 25, 2022Leigh Poland RHIA, CCS, VPHealthcare IT TodayRevenue Cycle Management,Social Determinants Of Health (SDOH)

 A strong business case exists for addressing the financial impacts of social determinants of health (SDoH) and new reimbursement models designed to emphasize health equity.
 Involving revenue cycle management (RCM) is necessary for any comprehensive SDoH/health equity strategy.